Amended and Restated Bylaws of the Friends of the Lexington Public Library, Inc.

 Section 2 – Nominating Committee: The Board of Directors may appoint a committee to recommend to the Board of Directors nominees for election as directors of the Corporation, subject to the requirements set forth below in Section 7 of this Article VII.

 Section 3 – Finance Committee: The Board of Directors may appoint a Finance Committee consisting of such persons as may be appointed by the Board of Directors, subject to the requirements as forth below in Section 7 of this Article VII.
 The Treasurer shall serve as Chair of the Finance Committee.
-The Finance Committee shall review the proposed annual budget, provide for an annual audit, provide for a financial progress report at each meeting of the Board of Directors, provide for an annual financial report, and make recommendations to the Board of Directors on such budgetary and fiscal matters as may be appropriate.
+The Finance Committee, with the assistance of LPL accounting staff, shall review the proposed annual budget, provide for an annual audit, provide for a financial progress report at each meeting of the Board of Directors, provide for an annual financial report, and make recommendations to the Board of Directors on such budgetary and fiscal matters as may be appropriate.

-Section 4 – Membership Committee: The Board of Directors may appoint a Membership Committee consisting of such persons as may be appointed by the Board of Directors, subject to the requirements set forth below in Section 7 of this Article VII.
+Section 4 – Membership Committee: The Board of Directors may appoint a Membership Committee consisting of such persons as may be appointed by the Board of Directors, subject to the requirements set forth below in Section 7 of this Article.

 Section 6 – Other Committees: The Board of Directors may appoint from time to time such other committees to serve such purposes of the Corporation, as the Board of Directors shall deem appropriate.